brandleyzhou/DIFFNet/README.md

 ```
 ## Update:

-- a multi-gpu training version availible on multi-gpu branch.
+- [07-12-2021] A multi-gpu training version availible on multi-gpu branch.

 ## Comparing with others